DruxAMB/Retro/README.md

   try {
     connectToDB();

-    // Find all threads created by the user const userThreads = await Thread.find({ author: userId });
+    // Find all retro created by the user const userretro = await Thread.find({ author: userId });

-    // Collect all the child thread ids (replies) from the 'children' field of each user thread const childThreadIds = userThreads.reduce((acc, userThread) => {
+    // Collect all the child thread ids (replies) from the 'children' field of each user thread const childThreadIds = userretro.reduce((acc, userThread) => {
       return acc.concat(userThread.children);
     }, []);

-    // Find and return the child threads (replies) excluding the ones created by the same user const replies = await Thread.find({
+    // Find and return the child retro (replies) excluding the ones created by the same user const replies = await Thread.find({
       _id: { $in: childThreadIds },
-      author: { $ne: userId }, // Exclude threads authored by the same user }).populate({
+      author: { $ne: userId }, // Exclude retro authored by the same user }).populate({
       path: "author",
       model: User,